 Budget Planning Is a Serious Undertaking

 HOA budget planning is a critical part of managing a community.
 It takes a good amount of time to gather information and make computations, so make sure to start planning well ahead of time.
-Aside from acting as a guide for the coming year’s expenses, the budget lets the board know how much to charge residents in assessments.
+Aside from acting as a guide for the coming year’s expenses, the budget lets the board know how much to charge residents in dues.
 Take it seriously.